-Accessible from the Library's homepage, the online catalog provides a means to search for books, ebooks, newspapers, magazines, journals, and videos.
-Electronic books are accessible from our online catalog by limiting search results to ebooks or by accessing links that lead directly to ebook databases.
-Like all of the Library's other library databases, ebooks are available both on and off campus (off-campus use requires signing in with a current OCtech ID number).

-Also available through the library's online catalog are research databases, Libguides, PASCAL Delivers, individual library accounts and the ability to renew items that have been checked out.
+Our comprehensive online catalog, accessible from the library's homepage, is your gateway to many resources.
+It provides a means to search for books, eBooks, newspapers, magazines, journals, and videos.
+Electronic books are just a click away, accessible from our online catalog by limiting search results to eBooks or by accessing links that lead directly to eBook databases.
+Like all of the library's other library databases, eBooks are available both on and off campus (off-campus use requires signing in with your Microsoft login credentials.
+Also available through the library's online catalog are research databases, Libguides, PASCAL Delivers, individual library accounts, and the ability to renew items that have checked out.

-eBOOKS (electronic books)
+eBooks (electronic books)

-The library provides access to ebooks through an online catalog search or through links to ebook databases.
-Ebooks can be accessed by choosing the "ebrary" or "ebook collection" icon after searching the online catalog, or by choosing an ebook database from the alphabetical list of databases.
-All ebooks are full text and are available both on and off campus (off-campus use requires signing in with a current OCtech ID number).
+The library provides access to eBooks through an online catalog search or links to eBook databases. eBooks can be accessed in the online catalog or by choosing an eBook database from the alphabetical list of databases.
+All eBooks are full-text and are available both on and off campus (offcampus use requires signing in with a current Microsoft account login).

-PASCAL DELIVERS
+PASCAL Delivers

-PASCAL (Partnership Among South Carolina Academic Libraries) is a consortium of all South Carolina academic libraries, offering cost effective options for print and electronic resources.
-PASCAL Delivers is a free resource enabling students, faculty and staff of South Carolina colleges and universities to search for and request books from academic libraries in South Carolina.
-This resource is available through the library's online catalog or it can be accessed directly from the library's homepage.
-Borrowed material generally arrives within three to four days and can be checked out for 4 weeks.
+PASCAL (Partnership Among South Carolina Academic Libraries) is a testament to the power of collaboration.
+It's a consortium of all South Carolina academic libraries, offering cost-effective print and electronic resource options.
+PASCAL Delivers, a free resource, is a prime example of this collaboration, enabling students, faculty, and staff of South Carolina colleges and universities to search for and request books from academic libraries in South Carolina.
+This invaluable resource is available through the library's online catalog (It requires users to log in using Microsoft credentials).
+Borrowed material generally arrives within three to four days and can be checked out for 4 weeks, expanding the horizons of your research and learning.